Sheeples/photo-culler/README.md

 ## Features

-- **Tinder-style card UI** — swipe the card left/right, click buttons, or use the keyboard
+- **Swipe-style card UI** — swipe the card left/right, click buttons, or use the keyboard
 - **Zoom & pan** — click the magnifying glass (or press `Space`) to inspect a photo at full resolution; scroll to zoom, drag to pan, pinch on touch screens
 - **RAW file support** — reads 23 RAW formats (CR2, CR3, NEF, ARW, DNG, ORF, RAF, RW2, and more) by extracting the embedded JPEG preview; falls back to full decode when no preview is embedded
 - **Finish early** — stop mid-session at any time; unreviewed photos are automatically kept